 Once you’re happy with your settings you’re free to focus on creating good portraits.
 There’s no need to change them unless the light changes.

 Another benefit is that the exposure is consistent from frame to frame.
-That makes it easier to process the portraits once you get them into Lightroom.
+That makes it easier to retouch the portraits once you get them into Lightroom Classic.

 Manual mode for landscape photography